 The commemorative event at the Senedd was organised by Remembering Srebrenica.
-It was one of three official commemoration events in the UK including Westminster Abbey, in London and St Giles’ Cathedral, in Edinburgh.
+It was one of three official commemoration community action events in the UK including Westminster Abbey, in London and St Giles’ Cathedral, in Edinburgh.

 Four Mothers of Srebrenica – who lost husbands, sons, fathers and brothers in the atrocity – and a genocide survivor took part in the event on Wednesday 8 July.

 Some 120 people from across communities in Wales gathered to listen to Mother Nura Begović – pictured above with Master of Ceremonies Howard Tucker – and survivor Nedžad Avdić speak about their moving and harrowing experiences of the genocide.

 “I, along with colleagues in the Assembly, were guests of Remembering Srebrenica in Bosnia in April where we heard harrowing first-hand accounts from survivors and the mothers of those killed,” said Deputy Presiding Officer, David Melding AM.
 It is still hard to believe that this happened in Europe just 20 years ago.
 I am proud that the National Assembly will play its part in ensuring that we never forget.
 We will welcome survivors to the Senedd to remember what happened in the killing fields of the Balkans just two decades ago.”